A lot more effort needs to go into developing young people’s emotional and social skills, writes behavior adviser Amanda Whitehead

 What we found was that children who achieved high scores on emotional intelligence:

-- exhibited fewer negative behaviours and emotions at school
+- exhibited fewer negative behaviors and emotions at school

 - were less likely to let their difficulties interfere with their peer